Bridgeport Art Galleries, Museums, Supplies & More

 • Captured at 200 First Stamford Pl, Stamford

-The Soldiers Monument consists of a massive granite base with various artistic components that narrows into a shaft topped by a bronze allegorical representation of the United States.
-The monument’s sides are adorned with bronze statues of an infantry man and a sailor, Melzar Mosman sculpted the three bronze sculptures.
+The Soldiers Monument consists of a massive granite base with various artistic components that narrows into a shaft topped by a bronze allegorical representation of the United States while the sides are adorned with bronze statues of an infantry man and a sailor and Melzar Mosman sculpted the three bronze sculptures.

-Seward Johnson sculpted Captured, a life-size sculpture depicting a lady reading a book on a bench, in 2013.
+Seward Johnson sculpted Captured which is a life-size sculpture depicting a lady reading a book on a bench in 2013.

 Bridgeport Art Classes